 - multiple phases of clinical trials in humans (phase 1 for safety as well as phases 2 and 3 for efficacy).

 Various strategies used for vaccine development are live attenuated or inactivated viruses, virus-like particles or other protein-based approaches, viral vector–based vaccines or nucleic acid–based vaccines.
-These vaccines mostly target the spike proteins covering the surface of the virus and helping virus to invade the human cell.

 This course covers types of vaccines and strategies being used to create vaccines to fight COVID-19.